irietek/weather/PlaneWeather.md

 ## Outputs
-Create a weather forecast report once every "Time Interval" The report should include Temperature, humidity, windspeed and other information of note.
+Create a weather forecast report once every "Time Interval" The report should include Temperature, humidity, wind speed and other information of note.

 ## Weather